williamjturkel/H3885G-FW25/Wk02/README.md

 ## Table Activity: Preparing for the Individual Critique

 - **Task**: Prepare material needed for your Individual Portion of [Assignment 01](<../A01>).

-Objective: Ensure your three personas are distinct and methodologically sound.
+- **Objective**: Ensure your three personas are distinct and methodologically sound.

-Procedure:
+- **Procedure**:

-Select Thesis: Formulate one complex research question for the corpus (this is the thesis you will test).
+      - **Select Thesis**: Formulate one **complex research question** for the corpus (this is your own thesis, not your teams, that you will test).

-Design Personas: Individually design the full System Instruction for the two remaining Personas (e.g., "Enthusiastic Journalist," and "Policy Analyst").
+      - **Design Personas**: Individually design the full System Instruction for two Personas in addition to the Skeptical Historian.
+These should match the kind of person who might find something of interest in your corpus.
+If you have a corpus that relates to policy, then Policy Analyst might be a good choice.
+If your corpus relates to music lyrics then Countercultural Critic or Musicologist might be better choices.

-Peer Review: Exchange the written persona instructions with your tablemates.
+      - **Peer Review**: Exchange the written persona instructions with your tablemates.
 Critique each other's designs for ambiguity or lack of constraint.

+# Assignment 01

+Assignment 01 is listed on OWL as due today (to keep you on track).
+You have a week to submit it.

+# Any questions?